Central extensions and bounded cohomology: Introduction

 \begin{thm_intro} Suppose the finitely generated group $G$ belongs to one of the following families: \begin{enumerate} \item amenable groups; \item relatively hyperbolic groups with respect to a finite family of amenable peripheral subgroups (in particular, hyperbolic groups); \item right-angled Artin groups; \item fundamental groups of compact orientable $3$-manifolds. \end{enumerate} Then $G$ satisfies Property QITB. \end{thm_intro}

-For amenable and right-angled Artin groups we can prove more, at least when we extend by a torsion-free abelian group.
+For amenable and right-angled Artin groups we can prove more, at least when we extend by a torsion-free abelian group (meaning that we consider a central extension where the group on the left is torsion-free abelian).
 We call a central extension of $G$ \emph{virtually trivial} if it pulls back to a trivial central extension on a finite-index subgroup of $G$, see Definition \ref{defn:virtually_trivial}.
+It is easy to check that virtually trivial central extensions are quasi-isometrically trivial.

 \begin{thm_intro} Let $G$ be a finitely generated amenable group, or a finitely generated right-angled Artin group.
 Then a central extension of $G$ by a finitely generated torsion-free abelian group is quasi-isometrically trivial if and only if it is virtually trivial. \end{thm_intro}